spinnaker/spinnaker.io/content/en/docs/v1.19/reference/halyard/custom.md

 ---
-layout: single
-title:  "Custom Configuration"
+title: "Component Configuration"
-sidebar:
-  nav: reference
-redirect_from: /docs/custom-configuration
+linkTitle: "Component Configuration"
+weight:
+description:
 ---

 While Halyard handles the majority of Spinnaker configuration, there will always be feature flags and properties either too new or niche to be supported